PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Base Game/Magic/Metals.md

 ## Hemalurgy
 ### Spike
-Costs 2 x the Feruchemy rating gained in [[Advancements]] Depending on where a Pewter spike is driven in, it steals, stores, and transfers a single Feruchemical Power derived from any one of the four Physical Metals (e.g. the ability to store or tap physical strength, senses, speed, or weight).
-Each spike may store only one Power.
-Pewter Spikes: A Pewter spike grants you a single Feruchemical Power — Tin, Pewter, Iron, or Steel — with a rating equal to that of the spike.
+Costs 2 x the Feruchemy rating gained in [[Advancements]] Depending on where a Pewter spike is driven in, it steals, stores, and transfers a single Feruchemical Power derived from any one of the four Physical Metals.
+A Pewter spike grants you a single Feruchemical Power — Tin, Pewter, Iron, or Steel — with a rating equal to that of the spike.
 Each spike reduces your Spirit score by 1, as normal.
 # Iron
 Iron is one of the most common and easily acquired metals in the Final Empire.
 In all three traditions it grants powers related to weight — by Pulling metal, controlling one’s own weight, or stealing muscle mass.
 ## Allomancy